pga2rn/simple-sqlite3-orm/README.md

     # A custom type that defines validator/serializer in pydantic way,
     #   this custom type is serialized into bytes and stored as BLOB in database.
     special_attrs: Annotated[SpecialAttrsType, TypeAffinityRepr(bytes), ConstrainRepr("NOT NULL")]

+class MyTableCols(TypedDict, total=False):
+    # no need to copy and paste the full type annotations from the actual TableSpec,
+    #   only the actual type is needed
+    entry_id: int
+    entry_type: Literal["A", "B", "C"]
+    entry_token: bytes
+    special_attrs: SpecialAttrsType
 ```

 ### Define your database as code